paulcomte/website/content/blog/2021-12-11-c-screensaver.md

 +++
-title = "🖥️ Implementing a screensaver in C" extra.toc = true
+title = "🖥️ Implementing a screensave in C" description = "I implemented a screensaver in C with the CSFML graphical library" extra.toc = true

 [taxonomies]